devlooped/GitInfo/src/GitInfo/readme.txt

   $(GitSemVerSource)
   $(GitIsDirty)

-From C# and VB, by default code is generated too so that the same information can be accessed from code, to construct your own assembly/file version attributes with whatever format you want:
+From C#, F# and VB, by default code is generated too so that the same information can be accessed from code, to construct your own assembly/file version attributes with whatever format you want: